-This draft Climate Action Plan aims to unlock these benefits for Hackney.
-Under five key themes - consumption, buildings, transport, adaptation and environmental quality - it sets out how residents, businesses and institutions, community groups and organisations and the Council could work together to tackle the climate and ecological crisis.
+This Climate Action Plan aims to unlock these benefits for Hackney.
+Under five key themes - adaptation, buildings, transport, consumption and environmental quality - it sets out how residents, businesses and institutions, community groups and organisations and the Council can work together to tackle the climate and ecological crisis.

-The plan is for everyone - and, through our consultation and the ongoing actions in the plan, we want to make sure that everyone knows how they can influence and benefit from a greener Hackney.
+The plan is for everyone - and, through our future continued engagement and the ongoing goals and objectives in the plan, we want to make sure that everyone knows how they can influence and benefit from a greener Hackney.

-We also want you to know that we'll continue to lead the way, which is why there's a Council implementation plan as part of the Climate Action Plan - setting out specifically what we will do over the next three years, using our influence to best effect.
-This will be updated every year so we can track our progress alongside our climate emergency declaration.
+We also want you to know that we'll continue to lead the way, which is why we have now included key actions from the Council's initial implementation plan in the Climate Action Plan - highlighting specifically some of the key actions we will take to tackle climate change over the next three years.
+The implementation plan will be updated every year, extending to 2030.
+Progress with delivering the Council Implementation Plan will also be a key part of the report to Full Council in July each year in line with our climate emergency declaration.

-We recognise that, even though we only contribute to 5% of the borough's emissions, we must continue to lead by example.
-That's why we're rejoining the UK100 network of Councils, committing us to reaching net zero emissions by 2030 across key functions.
+We recognise that even though we only contribute to 5% of the borough's territorial emissions, we must continue to lead by example.
+That's why we have rejoined the UK100 network of councils, committing us to reaching 'net zero' emissions by 2030 for Council office buildings and its vehicle fleet as the first step.
+Notwithstanding this, it is our intention that the scope of our net zero emissions commitment is to be regularly reviewed as part of annual update on progress with decarbonisation commitments, allowing us to expand this commitment to other key functions over time.

-From speaking to many Hackney residents - out in the borough and at our climate summit earlier this year - we know we can only tackle the climate and ecological crisis through collective action - sharing knowledge, building expertise and working together.
-This climate action plan is designed as a guide that everyone can refer to and that we can work together on.
-We welcome your comments, your scrutiny and, above all, your participation in tackling the climate and ecological crisis.
+From speaking to many Hackney residents, it's clear that people know that we can only tackle the climate and ecological crisis through collective action - sharing knowledge, building expertise and working together.

+This Climate Action Plan is designed as a guide that everyone can refer to and that we can work together on.
+We welcome your continued comments, your scrutiny and, above all, your participation in tackling the climate and ecological crisis.

-Join us in rebuilding a greener Hackney.
+Join us in creating a greener, healthier Hackney.